 Food of West Bengal is a great mix of delectable vegetarian and non-vegetarian dishes.
 Some of the dishes famous among natives in West Bengal are Aloo-Posto (potatoes with poppy seeds), Ilish Macher Jhol (Ilish fish curry), and Sukhto which is a combination of various vegetables like brinjal, bitter gourd, drumsticks, and Bori.
 Another flavorsome dish from Bengali cuisine is Kosha-Mangsho' which is a dish of mutton.

-Art and handicraft of West Bengal represent the rich heritage of the state in the most vivid and aesthetically pleasing way possible.
-The traditional art and craft is way ahead of its time and includes the use of sustainable and eco-friendly techniques.
+The art and handicraft of West Bengal represent the rich heritage of the state in the most vivid and aesthetically pleasing way possible.
+Traditional art and craft is way ahead of their time and includes the use of sustainable and eco-friendly techniques.
 Some of the major art and handicraft of West Bengal are Terracotta, Dokra, Madur, and Chhau masks.
 These crafts are labor-intensive and a major source of income in rural areas.
 Terracotta translates to “baked earth “ and is a famous handicraft of making unglazed ceramic art from coarse porous clay.
 The ancient temples like Rasmanch, Jor- Bangla temple, and Madanmohan temple in Bishnupur are the finest examples of terracotta art and a major tourist attraction in West Bengal.